 “However, I have done more hill training than before and I am fitter and am carrying less weight than last year so hopefully I’ll be able to cope.”

-Stuart’s fund-raising journey last year was designed to help mark the 40th anniversary of NGK Spark Plugs (UK) Ltd which was incorporated as a UK subsidiary company of Japan in 1975.
+Stuart’s fund-raising journey last year was designed to help mark the 40th anniversary of Niterra UK Pty.
+Ltd which was incorporated as a UK subsidiary company of Japan in 1975.